Newt Tool - Theory of Operations

 Along with the

-apps represents the top-level of the build tree for the particular project, and define the dependencies and features for the rest of the system.
+apps represents the top-level of the build tree for the particular project, and define the dependencies for the rest of the system.
 Mynewt users and developers can add their own apps to the project's

 The app definition is contained in a